A Quick Dose of Career News for the Week of 01/09/17…

 It is “OK” to ask questions.
 It is necessary and required!
 You are interviewing the organization and their team just as much as they are interviewing you.
 Why?
 Because you need to also determine “fit”, to learn if this organization’s culture and leadership environment “fits” with your work style and career goals so that you can flourish and succeed and contribute in a productive and meaningful capacity.
 Good Luck!

 So you think that your co-worker has it in for you; or that a particular colleague specifically wakes up each morning determining how to make your life more difficult?
 Well, fortunately… they are not that smart.
-The real issue boils down to communication or lack of communication.
+The real issue boils down to communication (or lack of communication) and putting yourself in the shoes of the other person.

 75% of most conflict is petty and small.
-Someone forgot to replace copy paper in the copy machine when needed, or talking too loud on the phone in the next cubicle, interrupting during meetings, gossip, taking the last cup of coffee from the coffee maker and not replenishing and the list goes on and on…..
+Someone forgot to replace copy paper in the copy machine, or talking too loud on the phone in the next cubicle, interrupting during meetings, gossip, taking the last cup of coffee from the coffee maker and not replenishing, eating a smelly lunch in a common area and the list goes on and on…..

 Avoid addressing the personality and stay focused on the issue.
 “Sally didn’t put more copy paper in the copier, she’s stupid.”
 The fact is she failed to refill the copier.
 When personality comes into the framework of conflict it breeds more conflict.
 It will force the person to get defensive and justify they are “right” or “should” or disregard the actual offense.